ful1e5/TheActionDev/README.md

 ---

+## :warning: Deprecation of v1 and v2

+**As of May 28, 2022, v1 and v2 has been fully sunset and no longer functions**

+Due to the deprecation of the underlying utility functions, the TheActionDev GitHub Action has released `v3` which will use the [yaml](https://www.npmjs.com/package/yaml) library for parsing front-matter in articles.

+I will be restricting any updates to the `v1` and `v2` Actions to security updates and hotfixes.

+### Migration from `v1` and `v2` to `v3`

+The `v3` uploader has a few breaking changes for users

+- Multiple tags have not been assigned as string with colon(,) or have been deprecated.
+Notably many of the `functionalities`.
+Please check the documentation below for the full list.

 # What is TheActionDev?

 **TheActionDev** is Github Action that allows you to write & maintain [dev.to](https://dev.to/) **articles** without touching the `dev.to` UI.
 This action is initiated in **[#ActionsHackathon](https://dev.to/devteam/announcing-the-github-actions-hackathon-on-dev-3ljn)** using **[DEV API](https://docs.dev.to/api/)**.
 This action is scan your **Github Repository** based on `directory` [input](#inputs) and finds articles based on the **[Jekyll front matter](https://jekyllrb.com/docs/front-matter/)** in `markdown` files.